aelassas/movinin/README.md

 # Movin' In

-Movin' In is a Rental Property Management Platform, agency-oriented with a backend for managing properties, customers and bookings, a frontend and a mobile app for renting properties.
+Movin' In is a Rental Property Management Platform, agency-oriented with an admin dashboard for managing properties, customers and bookings, a frontend and a mobile app for renting properties.

 Movin' In is built with React for its powerful rendering capabilities, MongoDB for flexible data modeling, and Stripe for secure payment processing.